akshayswaroop/kids-deliberate-practice/README.md

 The React Compiler is not enabled on this template because of its impact on dev & build performances.
 To add it, see [this documentation](https://react.dev/learn/react-compiler/installation).

+## Storybook & Diagnostics

+This project uses Storybook to develop and test presentation components in isolation (stories live under `src/app/ui/*.stories.*`).

+During development you can open an interactive Diagnostics panel in the running app by appending `#diagnostics` to the URL (e.g. `http://localhost:5173/#diagnostics`).
+The Diagnostics view provides a live JSON state viewer and quick controls for switching users, creating sessions, and emitting attempts to exercise reducers.

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend updating the configuration to enable type-aware lint rules: